 My Brilliant Friend by Elena Ferrante

-The Neopolitan Novels have been on my radar for years now, since the last book came out in 2015, and with the HBO adaptation coming out this month, I finally feel the pressure to crack open the first novel in Ferrante’s four-book series.
+The Neapolitan Novels have been on my radar for years now, since the last book came out in 2015, and with the HBO adaptation coming out this month, I finally feel the pressure to crack open the first novel in Ferrante’s four-book series.
 I’ll admit I’m afraid to start My Brilliant Friend while class is still in session because I’ve heard once you start reading the series, it’s impossible to stop, so it may have to wait until December, but I’m ecstatic to catch some Ferrante fever.

 What books have you been excited about recently?
 Anything on this list you’d recommend I read first?
 Let me know!